 UPDATE: Thomas Ansell, I have confirmed his death now for the last quarter of 1887, due to searching the cemetery records of Deceased Online, it cost me £3.50 to see.
 Interment Details: Authority Kensal Green Cemetery, Grave reference /Con/17342 for Ann Ansell (Sheward) 1862.
 George Ansell 1875.
 Thomas Ansell November 1887.
 So because of confirming this death I just have the whereabouts of William after 1871 to find out now.

-These are the photos that I can’t identify: Three ladies taken in London.
+These are the photos that I can’t identify: Two ladies taken in London.

 These three photos above are taken at Worcester.
 Next two from Hull, below: